-The Literature Evaluation module is designed to help the medical communications professionals effectively evaluate scientific literature.
-The module helps learners identify and provide relevant and reliable information to medical professionals regarding the use of a particular drug.
-Learn how to evaluate research on a drug to assess the information’s applicability and reliability.
+This module is designed to help medical affairs professionals effectively evaluate scientific literature so they can identify and provide relevant and reliable information to health care professionals regarding the use of a particular drug.

 - Medical communications

-- Examine the purpose, key features and possible bias in a study abstract and introduction
+- Explain the purpose, key features and possible bias in a study abstract and introduction

 - Evaluate whether subjects in a study were appropriately selected, and are representative of the subjects who will receive the drug